 1873, May.
 Allegany County coal miners established Miners and Laborers Protective and Benevolent Association.

 1873, Sept.
-21. School Sisters of Notre Dame established Notre Dame of Maryland Collegiate Institute for Young Ladies, later to become College of Notre Dame of Maryland, Baltimore, first Catholic women's college in United States.
+21. School Sisters of Notre Dame established in Baltimore Notre Dame of Maryland Collegiate Institute for Young Ladies (now Notre Dame of Maryland University), first Catholic women's college in United States.

 1874-1876.
 James Black Groome (Democrat), governor.